Five Writing Tips

 1. Characters: Are the main characters interesting and consistent in outlook?
 From which character’s point of view is the story (mostly) being told?
 Would another’s viewpoint make things more interesting?

 3. Structure: By structure, I mean the order in which information – be it background or newly arising – is given to the reader and to the characters.
 Does the reader need all that back-story right now?
 Should one character know something while another doesn’t?
-Does the reader need a certain piece of information in order to appreciate what is happening?
-Or would the story work better if it were withheld for the time being?
+Does the reader need a certain piece of information in order to appreciate what is happening … or would the story work better if it were withheld for the time being?
 Basically, would a different order of information intensify interest?

-Write like a lunatic and don’t worry about who might read it and what they might think – in the first draft, anyway.
-This is the making of the cake, the throwing in of ingredients.
-Nothing is more likely to derail your creativity than feeling the need to get everything right first time.
-You’ll need to be strong.
+Nothing is more likely to derail your creativity than feeling the need to get everything perfect first off.
+In creating your basic cake, you’ll need to be strong.
 Turn off the spell checker.
-Turn off the computer for that matter and try writing longhand, crossing out and adding back in again at will and typing it up later.
-Above all, don’t do fiddly, word-by-word edits on a large scale until you have finished the entire manuscript.
-Any given paragraph is likely undergo substantial changes over several drafts, or may well be deleted.
+Turn off the computer for that matter and try writing longhand – making notes, crossing out and putting back in – and typing it up later.
+Above all, avoid fiddly, word-by-word edits until you’ve finished the whole manuscript.
+Things will change over successive drafts; paragraphs, possibly whole chapters, may be deleted.
+Close editing too early is not only inhibiting but time-wasting.

-Copyright Jen Banyard 2012
+Copyright Jen Banyard 2015